boblogdev/stargate_quiz/README.md

 | ------- | ------- | ------- |
 | <img src="assets/docs/wireframes/tablet.png" width="200" height="150"> | <img src="assets/docs/wireframes/tablet_game.png" width="200" height="150"> | <img src="assets/docs/wireframes/tablet_faq.png" width="200" height="150"> |
 |         |         |         |

+## Languages Used

+* HTML - used for the basic structure of the website.
+* CSS - used in conjunction with HTML & JS to style, hide and display elements.
+* JavaScript - used to add interactivity to the quiz such as user feedback on correctly answered questions.

+## Technologies Used

+* [Balsamiq](https://balsamiq.com/) - for creating the wireframes.
+* [Unsplash](https://unsplash.com/) - the background image that is used on the site.
+* [VSCode](https://code.visualstudio.com/) - I'd hit my quota for the month so had to revert to using VSCode, downloading the repo to my HD and editing on my laptop/desktop.
+* [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) - used to debug code, useful for grid/flex learning.
+* [Google Chrome](https://www.google.com/chrome/) - used to identify different issues that appear in different browsers.
+* [Google Fonts](https://fonts.google.com/) - I used the Lora font on the site which is imported to CSS courtesy of Google.
+* [Font Awesome](https://fontawesome.com/) - used for the social media icons in the footer.
+* [Bootstrap](https://getbootstrap.com/) - I used the Bootstrap(4.6) framework to enable synchronicity across the site, and also mobile first design.
+* [W3Schools](https://www.w3schools.com/) - used to research JavaScript methods.
+* [MDN](https://developer.mozilla.org/) - also used to research.

+## Testing